Table of Contents Show

 2. Bell Pepper and Celery

 Bell pepper is not as fibrous as many other green leafy vegetables.
-Then why is it included in a hemorrhoid high-fibre diet?
+Then why is it included in a hemorrhoid high-fiber diet?
 The reason is that bell peppers provide a lot of water to the body.

 Thus it helps in maintaining bowel movement as this makes stool easier to pass with much less strain.

-Celery, similar to bell pepper provides a lot of water along with fibre.
+Celery, similar to bell pepper, provides a lot of water along with fibre.
 Thus it has the same reason as bell pepper to be on the hemorrhoid high fibre diet.
 It is mostly taken in salads.

 Celery helps you reduce the strain during stool, and it softens the stools.
 One large stalk of celery provides 1 gram of fibre where water intake assists it in a high amount, nearly 95%.